Brexit guidance for residents

 - British citizenship, if you want to apply and meet the requirements

-You'll need to register for the scheme online by 30 June 2021.
+You'll need to register for the scheme online before 30 June 2021.

 If you're an Irish citizen you don't need to apply under the Settlement Scheme.
 The Government has published guidance on the rights of Irish citizens under the Common Travel Area, which are not dependent on UK's future relationship with the EU.